The Dimensions

 • Traumatic Experiences

-Trauma is an emotional response to a situation which makes us feel unsafe.
-Young people may have experienced one or more events that cause disruption, distress, and suffering.
 This may include abuse (verbal/physical/ emotional/sexual), bullying (online/in person), accidents, assault, neglect and abandonment.

 Support from others, such as family members, friends, religious/cultural communities, schools and professionals, may help the young person manage this.